dohmandjo/cse280-course/docs/proves/prove01.md

 (c) BYU-Idaho - It is an honor code violation to post this file completed or uncompleted in a public file sharing site.

 **Instructions**: Answer each question using proper markdown notation as needed.
-Use the preview view in Visual Studio Code (or other editor you may be using) to see the formatting, tables, and mathematical formulae.
-If you need to write code, first test in a separate file and then copy the code into this document using code fences.
-Submit the markdown file (not a pdf) into I-Learn.
+Use the preview view in Visual Studio Code (or another editor if desired) to see the formatting, tables, and mathematical formula properly rendered.
+If you need to write code, then first test your code in a separate file and then copy the code into this document using code fences.

+**Name**:

+**Section**:

+**Teacher**:

 ## Question 1